NIDHISH99444/movie-trailer-website/README.md

 # work-flow
 * Download the code
 * Extract compressed file
-* Open terminal and cd to the extracted folder
-* Run the application, python **entertainment_center.py**
+* Run  **entertainment.py**
-* This will open up a page in your web browser
+* Page showing list of movies
-* Click on the Movie Tile to see youtube trailer
+* Clicking on particular movie to show its trailer

 # Content
 Excluding this README.md file there are three python files:

-* **entertainment_center.py** - The main entry to the program.
-Builds the movie list and calls the method to generate the web page.
+* **entertainment.py** - Entry point of code .
+Creating movie list and calling the method to generate the web page.
-* **fresh_tomatoes.py** - The provided web page generator.
-It takes in a list of movies and builds the HTML and opens up your default browser to display the generated HTML page.
+* **fresh_tomatoes.py** - Its a web page generator.
+It takes in a list of movies and builds the HTML page and opens the page as you run the entertainment_centre.py.
 * **media.py** - Contains the class that provides the data structure to hold movie information.
 * A fourth file, **fresh_tomatoes.html**, will be generated when you run the program as described above.
 This file is the actual web page you would see in your browser.